Ex-News 12 anchor's Trump commentary goes viral

 A Long Island native working as a news anchor in Dallas launched into a passionate on-air segment about the president’s derogatory remarks toward Haiti and African nations on Friday.
 The video has been viewed millions of times on Facebook.

-Alisha Laventure, a former News 12 Long Island anchor and reporter who is now an anchor for the ABC affiliate WFAA, cut into the station’s 4 p.m. broadcast on Friday to speak about an issue close to her heart.
+Alisha Laventure, a former News 12 Long Island anchor and reporter who is now an anchor for the ABC affiliate WFAA in Dallas, used the station’s 4 p.m. broadcast on Friday to speak about an issue close to her heart.

 Laventure declined Monday to be interviewed about the broadcast.